For grant recipients

-If you use the grant to hire staff (other than members of the working group), withholding taxes and social security must be paid on salaries and wages.
+If your working group uses the grant to hire staff (other than members of the working group), withholding taxes and social security must be paid on salaries and wages.

 Changes to intended use or period when used

 The intended use of a grant may be changed if there is special reason to do so.
 Apply for a change using our online services as soon as possible so that your request can be processed before the end of the grant period.

 Since all grants awarded by Taike are discretionary government transfers, recipients of grants have a legal obligation to submit clarification of how the grant was spent.
 Deadline for clarification is written in the decision.

 Remember to submit clarification for your grant by the deadline.
 Failure to submit clarification will disqualify you from receiving future grants.